input-output-hk/cardano-docs.iohk.io/_docs/timeline/testnet.md

 permalink: /timeline/testnet/
 group: timeline
 ---

+[//]: # (Reviewed at 60033350e60408fc79f202491e6985b3b47acd90)

 # Testnet Era

-In January 2017, a Cardano SL test network is launched the testnet is required to get community acquainted with the cryptocurrency and to polish the implementation, eliminating possible flaws or instabilities.
+In January 2017, a Cardano SL test network was launched.
+The testnet is required to get the community acquainted with the cryptocurrency and to polish the implementation, eliminating possible flaws or instabilities.

-During testnet era, all the functionality, including reward mechainsm will be activated and to get coin supply anyone will be able to redeem a private key from Cardano SL Testnet Faucet.
+During the Testnet era all functionality, including the reward mechanism, will be activated.
+Anyone will be able to redeem a private key from Cardano SL Testnet Faucet to get their coin supply.

-On January 21st 2017, testnet will be reset and users will be asked to download new, updated version of Cardano SL.
-This part of testnet era can be thought of beta testing, resulting in the [release](/timeline/bootstrap) of Cardano SL in February.
+On the 21st of January 2017, the testnet will be reset and users will be asked to download a new, updated version of Cardano SL.
+This part of the Testnet era can be thought of as beta testing, resulting in the [release](/timeline/bootstrap) of Cardano SL in February.

 We encourage everyone to download Cardano SL client for your platform,